Career and Internship Opportunities

 If you are interested in joining the team, reach out to us with a summary of your specific interests, skills, and contact information.
 After an initial review of your application, you will be asked to submit an updated resume, writing sample, and references.

 If you wish to be considered for any open position, please submit a cover letter stating your interests, qualifications, and any other relevant information you wish to share.
 Aboutlaw.com relies on the services of freelancers, seasonal workers, Interns, and long-term hires.

 Qualifications and Most Common Tasks

-We welcome applications from undergraduate students who are planning on earning a degree in law or related filed, 1L, 2L, 3L, or LLM students.
-Interns are appointed for Summer and/or Yearly Term, appointment may be renewed for undergraduate and 1L students only.
+We welcome applications from undergraduate students who are planning on earning a degree in law or related field including pre-law, 1L, 2L, 3L, or LLM students.
+Interns are appointed for summer and/or yearly term, appointment may be renewed for undergraduate and 1L students only.

 Assignments will depend on qualifications, skills, and interests.
 Areas where students often place include,

 - Drafting memos to staff attorneys